civican/legisinfo/44-1/bills/C-26/bill_text.md

 Enactment

-## An Act respecting the protection of critical cyber systems in the federally regulated private sector
+## An Act respecting the protection of critical cyber systems in the federally regulated sector

 ## Short Title